Indianapolis - Event Information

 Take I-465 North to Exit 17, 38th Street; Turn right on 38th street, travel to Clarendon Road and Turn left.
 (Clarendon is immediately past Crown Hill Cemetery.)
 Travel to Hampton Drive and turn right.
 At the next stop sign, turn left onto Sunset Avenue, and then follow event signage for parking.

 Event Parking will be located in the Irwin Library parking lot on Sunset Avenue.
+Please Use W. Hampton from Meridian to get to Sunset Avenue.

 The 24 Hours of Booty campground is a place to kick back, relax, and enjoy your teammates and friends.
 Bring your tents, blankets, canopies and other camping gear to set up in the Bootyville campground area.